bkarlovitz/personal-site/content/services.md

 Would you like to have cloud architecture expertise on-demand?
 You can have me on retainer for a small monthly fee.
-I work with several cloud environments every year, so I bring the experience of seeing the good and the ugly.
+I work with several cloud environments every year, including AWS, Google Cloud Platform, and Microsoft Azure.
+I hav seen the good and the ugly.
 Let's make you one of the goods.